Each year, we publish an Annual Report alongside our Financial Statements to let everyone know what United Welsh is doing and how we are performing.

 United Welsh has already identified current demand for Welsh through consultation with all its customers.
 We have established that demand is relatively modest in the areas where we work.
 Regular consultation will ensure that our services adapt to meet any changes in demand for Welsh in the future.

-United Welsh believes that the Health and Safety of its employees, residents, tenants and service users is a fundamental part of United Welsh’s role.
-The Board and Executive Team take Health and Safety very seriously and acknowledge their legal responsibility to ensure the health and safety and welfare of employees at work, tenants, residents and service users, as well as protecting others who may be affected by United Welsh work activities.
+United Welsh believes that the Health and Safety of its employees and customers is a fundamental part of United Welsh’s role.
+The Board and Executive Team take Health and Safety very seriously and acknowledge their legal responsibility to ensure the health and safety and welfare of employees at work and customers and the wider community, and protecting others who may be affected by United Welsh work activities.